r0sa-bio-digital/content-publishing-ecosystem/README.md

 				* favicon
 					* debug why 404 doesn't work, why favicon rout doesn't work if it placed in the bottom of the declaration
 					* `fix app.get('/:knit', ...) api call rout`
-					* check correct work gor all other calls
+					* check correct work for all other calls
 				* balance
 				* history
 				* rates